-My first question was how many pairs of shoes (sales) have they painted and did they know what their costs have been?
+My first questions were how many pairs of shoes (sales) have they painted and did they know what their costs have been?
 In other words, are they profitable, and do they keep careful track of revenues, expenses and profits?
-Do they think that they’ll be able to sell their services one-time to customers or will customers come back repeatedly (with more shoes, or an “upgrade” to the art)?
+Do they think that they’ll be able to sell their services one-time to customers, or will customers come back repeatedly (with more shoes, or an “upgrade” to the art)?
 Recurring, profitable sales are always more valuable than one-off transactions, unless you have an unlimited sales budget.

 If I thought he were interested, I would have directed him to Carofin’s Debt Investment Overview and Private Lending to Operating Companies for more background.
 I recommend them to you when considering the structure of a note or loan with management of a company looking for financing.